mirage-sql/mirage-scala/README.md

 ## What's mirage-scala?

 mirage-scala is Scala wrapper for [Mirage](https://github.com/takezoe/mirage).
-It provides the best interface to access to the database using Mirage for Scala.

-> Note: mirage-scala is still under preview release.
-Therefore main interface might be changed in the future release.
+It provides the dynamic SQL template language called [2waySQL](http://amateras.sourceforge.jp/site/mirage/2waysql.html).
+Directives is embedded as SQL comment, so the 2WaySQL template is also executable as raw SQL.
+It makes testability of SQL.

-To use mirage-scala with sbt based project, please add following dependency into your project definition.
+To use mirage-scala with sbt based project, please add following dependency into your `build.sbt`.

 ```scala
 resolvers += "amateras-repo" at "http://amateras.sourceforge.jp/mvn/"